eddmann/eddmann.github.io/_posts/2016/2016-01-20-binary-search-trees-in-clojure.md

 ---
 layout: post
-title: "Binary Search Trees in Clojure"
+title: 'Binary Search Trees in Clojure'
-meta: "Exploring Binary Search Trees and associated actions in Clojure"
+meta: 'Exploring Binary Search Trees and associated actions in Clojure'
 ---

 This weekend I was able to spend some more time exploring Clojure.
-I decided that it would be interesting to reimplement some of the [Binary Search Tree work](http://tech.mybuilder.com/insertion-removal-and-inversion-operations-on-binary-search-trees-in-php/) I had previously done in PHP.
+I decided that it would be interesting to reimplement some of the [Binary Search Tree work](https://eddmann.com/posts/insertion-removal-and-inversion-operations-on-binary-search-trees-in-php/) I had previously done in PHP.
 We start by creating a simple record definition which describes the contents of a Node.

 <!--more-->

 ```clojure